 Judy Mae Bingman uses powerful words and photography to tell the Illinois 4-H story.
 She builds communication capacity in Extension staff to help them show the impact of the local 4-H experience.
 She creates digital content that demonstrates the impact of 4-H programming in real time, resulting in more than 3 million social media impressions and thousands of website visitors.
-She engages members, volunteers, influencers, legislators, and donors in dialogue through personal contact, digital content, and traditional media, resulting in increased member and volunteer recruitment, alumni support, and donor contributions to the University of Illinois Extension 4-H program.
+She engages members, volunteers, stakeholders, legislators, and donors in dialogue through personal contact, digital content, and traditional media, resulting in increased member and volunteer recruitment, alumni support, and donor contributions to the University of Illinois Extension 4-H program.

 Judy Mae earned her bachelor degree in agricultural communications and her masters in human resource education, both from University of Illinois.

 Carla Blue works alongside state 4-H staff co-creating state-wide events where Illinois youth can participate in a fun, exciting, safe environment.
 Through these events, youth gain valuable life skills, network with other participants, explore careers, learn how to give back to their community, and proudly demonstrate and/or display their creative inventions and projects.
 Learning in such positive environments develops personal growth impacting youth for a lifetime.